- Meet our Staff

-Mandy has taught a variety of roles over her 18 years of education, from classroom teacher to coordinator of Year Levels and now in the role of Assistant Principal here at Scots College.
+Mandy has taught a variety of roles over her 18 years of education, from classroom teacher to coordinator of Year Levels Mandy joined the prep School as the Deputy Principal in 2019 and is the Acting Principal of the Prep School for Term 1 2020.
 She has taught in New Zealand, in the Waikato and Bay of Plenty, London, Hong Kong before joining Scots in Wellington.

 After starting a degree in Communications and Japanese Mandy changed direction to become a Primary School Teacher.
 Mandy says “I have always loved interacting and being a part of all learning environments.
 Teaching was a great choice for me and I have never looked back.”

 “I love teaching because it is about being a part of a community.
 Learning is for life and providing a space for all learners to feel supported and valued is something I am very passionate about.
 I love to see those moments when a learner connects with what they are learning.”

 As a mum of three little boys they are her true passion at the moment.
 Before children mandy played netball, touch rugby and in Hong Kong performed in a Kapa Haka group.
 Her favourite thing to do is put on a podcast and get out in nature.

 Phone: 04 388 0850 ext 593

 Rosie was born in NZ but spent most of her life growing up overseas in Africa.
 She trained as a teacher in Auckland and taught in Mt Eden for a few years before teaching internationally in Sudan, Ghana and most recently Indonesia.
 Rosie returns to NZ after ten years abroad to assume the position of Senior Syndicate Dean, as well as a Year 6 teacher in the Prep School.